nKastelan/Ed/README.md

 # Ed
-Event-driven backtesting engine written in C++ with a GUI
+Event-driven backtesting engine written in C++

 Ed is a high performance (hopefully), event-driven backtesting engine for trading strategies written in C++.